chkn/Xamarin.SwiftUI/Readme.md

 Until the project is ready for use in real apps, there are no official packages.
 For now, you can get a sneak peek by installing the latest package from the master feed:

 1. Add this feed as a NuGet source: `https://pkgs.dev.azure.com/alcorra/Xamarin.SwiftUI/_packaging/master/nuget/v3/index.json`
-2. Add the `Xamarin.SwiftUI` package to your project.
+2. Add the `SwiftUI.NET` package to your project.
 If you do not see the package, ensure pre-release packages are enabled.

-Adding the above package will make the following changes to your project:
-- Enable C# reference type nullability, as passing null values to Swift is only supported with proper nullability annotations.

 ### Example